hodgettsp/ces_data/paper.md

 ## 2.1 Main function

 When called, the `get_ces()` function returns a requested CES survey as a data object and prints to the console the associated citation and URL for the survey dataset repository.
 The function takes one argument in the form of a character string.
 This argument is a vector member that has been associated with a CES survey through the body of code in the `get_ces()` function that when used calls the download URL for that survey on an associated GitHub repository named `ces_data`.
 If the provided character string argument matches a member of the built-in vector `ces_codes`, the associated file is downloaded using the `download.file()` function from the `utils` R package (R Core Team, 2020) as a compressed .zip folder and is stored temporarily in `inst/extdata` directory in the greater package directory.
 Upon downloading the file, the compressed folder is unzipped using the `unzip()` function from the `utils` R package (R Core Team, 2020) and read into R using either the `read_dta()` or `read_sav()` functions from the `haven` R package (Wickham & Miller, 2020) depending on the file extension of the downloaded file.
-A data frame is then assigned using the `assign()` function  fromt the `base` R package (R Core Team, 2020) as a data object in the global environment.
+A data frame is then assigned using the `assign()` function  from the `base` R package (R Core Team, 2020) as a data object in the global environment.
 The downloaded file and file directory are then removed from the computer using the `unlink()` function from the `base` R package (R Core Team, 2020).
 Finally, the recommended citation for the requested survey dataset and URL of the survey data storage location are printed in the console (see [*2.1 Example 1: `get_ces()` basics*](#21-example-1-get_ces-basics) for an example of a basic `get_ces()` function call).

 If the provided character string argument does not have a match in the built-in vector, then the function process is stopped and a warning message stating `Error in get_ces(): Warning: Code not in table` is printed in the RStudio console (see [*2.1.
 Example 2: `get_ces()` error*](#21-example-2-get_ces-error)).